spencermendelsohn/Previous-Python-Projects/README.md

 # Old-Python-Projects
-Some of my old python projects that range from simple to intermediate.
+Some of my previous python projects that range from simple to intermediate.
-These projects range from all years of highschool.